-The national significance of the farm labor movement stems, in part, from its creation of the United Farm Workers union (UFW), the first permanent agricultural labor union established in the history of United States.
-In addition to Cesar Chavez, noted farm labor leaders, including Dolores Huerta and Larry Itliong, played key leadership roles in forming the UFW.
+The national significance of the farm labor movement stems, in part, from its creation of the United Farm Workers (UFW), the first permanent agricultural labor union in the history of United States.

-Thousands of farm workers, students, and social activists also played a role in the forming of the union.
+In addition to Cesar Chavez, noted farm labor leaders such as Dolores Huerta and Larry Itliong played key leadership roles in forming the UFW.
+Thousands of women and men, in fact, played a role in the forming of the union.
 During the 1960s, the farm labor movement attracted support from a wide array of individuals, including members of other unions, religious leaders, civil rights activists, high school students and college students (including young Chicanos and Filipinos), environmentalists, and justice-minded consumers across the country and abroad.
+Their support for the movement often translated into long-term support for the UFW.

-As social and political activist Yolanda Alaniz and civil rights and labor activist Megan Cornish pointed out in 2008, "the UFW has remained the best known, most widely supported, and most firmly established farm worker union in the United States" (Alaniz and Cornish 2008).
+More than forty years after the formation of the union, social and political activist Yolanda Alaniz and civil rights and labor activist Megan Cornish pointed out that "the UFW has remained the best known, most widely supported, and most firmly established farm worker union in the United States" (Alaniz and Cornish 2008).